 I have lived and traveled to Hong Kong for many years.
-During my time there, I have usually found Hong Kong to be a very safe city.
+I have usually found Hong Kong to be a very safe city during my time there.

 Hong Kong is still a relatively safe city, and Hong Kong is usually safe to walk at night.
 But with any place that you are traveling, there are some precautions that you should take when you are walking around a city that you do not know.
-In recent years Hong Kong has had some violent protests, which has led to an increase in crime.
-Crime in Hong Kong is considered a crime of opportunity and is not as violent as in some other parts of the world.
+In recent years, Hong Kong has had some violent protests, which has increased crime.
+Crime in Hong Kong is considered a crime of opportunity and is not as violent as in other parts of the world.

 For many years Hong Kong was considered one of the safest places in the world to live, work, and travel.
 I would walk almost anywhere in Hong Kong day or night and not worry.
 I always found Hong Kong extremely safe to walk around at night, especially in many tourist areas.